MichaIng/DietPi-Docs/docs/user-guide_installation.md

     Linux users will need to download and install `p7zip` (the terminal version of `7zip`).

-    ??? info "How do I extract DietPi image on Linux" On Debian and Ubuntu-based systems, open a terminal and type:
+    ??? hint "How do I extract DietPi image on Linux" On Debian and Ubuntu-based systems, open a terminal and type:
         ```
         sudo apt install p7zip